 Instructors should contact their departmental course administrator or dean’s office if they do not see their course sections listed in EGrades or if they don’t have the capability necessary to approve grades.

 More information regarding EGrades may be found at the EGrades help site.

-- Student information accessible through WebFAC and Blackboard may not be shared, including with the other students in the class.
+- Student information accessible through WebFAC and Canvas may not be shared, including with the other students in the class.

 - If grades are posted publicly (physically or on a website), students’ names, IDs, or social security numbers (in whole or part) may not be used as an identifier, and students should not be listed in alphabetical order.

 - Instructors must ensure, in the process of posting grades or returning graded material, that the students’ grades or evaluations are not visible to, or determinable by, anyone without a right of access to the information.
 Coursework may be returned in the following ways:

 - faculty or teaching assistants personally handing work to students known to them;

 - faculty/teaching assistants/administrative assistants returning work personally to students upon display of identification;